-Average Fair Value of Loans in the Index as of Q42022
+Average Fair Value of Loans in the Index as of Q1 2023

-LSDI - KEY OBSERVATIONS - ALL LOANS - THIRD QUARTER 2022
+LINCOLN SENIOR DEBT INDEX - KEY OBSERVATIONS - ALL LOANS - FIRST QUARTER 2023

-- The LSDI returned 0.9% for the fourth quarter.
-This represented the one of the lowest quarterly returns since the inception of the LSDI which began in Q4 2014. - Returns consist of two components: (a) interest income; and, (b) capital gains or losses.
-While income returns were positive due to increasing interest rates and yield, the return from capital gains were negative in the third quarter.
-The quarterly return of 0.9% was exclusively due to rising interest rates while returns associated with capital gains were 0.0%. - Direct lending loans have yielded on average a 4.0% positive yield premium as compared to yields for loans within the Morningstar LSTA U.S. Leveraged Loan 100 Index.
-However, for the quarter ending December 31, 2022 the two markets have experienced yield compression as the LSDI yielded only 2.5% more the Morningstar LSTA U.S. Leveraged Loan 100 Index. - Prices in the BSL market increased \$1.00 to 92.9 while the LSDI declined \$(0.52) for the quarter ending December 31, 2022 to 96.3. - However, for the year ending December 31, 2022 the price decline for the LSDI was \$(2.40), approximately half of the BSL decline of \$(5.72). - The LSDI closed out the quarter ending December 31, 2022 at a fair value of 96.3 from 96.8 as of September 30, 2022.
+- The LSDI returned 2.6% for the quarter ending March 31, 2023.
+This represented one of the highest quarterly returns since the inception of the LSDI which began in Q4 2014. - Returns consist of two components: (a) interest income; and, (b) capital gains or losses.
+Both income returns and returns from capital gains were positive due to increasing interest rates and yield and stable prices. - Yields between the direct lending market and BSL market are compressing.
+Direct lending loans have yielded on average a 4.0% positive yield premium as compared to yields for loans within the Morningstar LSTA US Leveraged Loan 100 Index since 2016.
+However, this quarter the yield differential was only 2.3% as BSL yields are now the highest since the inception of the index in 2016. - Prices in the BSL market increased \$1.00 to 93.9 as of March 31, 2023 while the LSDI was unchanged at 96.3.